 The maximum appointment duration for any auction platform is five years.
 EEX has been appointed as the common auction platform for three years, renewable for one additional year, but the contract may expire earlier once its successor is appointed.
-EEX has been contracted as Germany’s platform until 31 December 2013 at the latest; Germany has already launched the procurement procedure for appointing its successor.
-ICE has been contracted as the UK’s platform for a maximum duration of three years, renewable for a further two years.
+EEX has been contracted as Germany’s platform.
+Its first appointment runs until 31 December 2013 at the latest; its second appointment runs for an additional three years, renewable for a further two years.
+ICE was contracted in November 2012 as the UK’s platform for a maximum duration of three years, renewable for a further two years.

 Since the coexistence of the common auction platform and the opt-out auction platforms inevitably implies less than full harmonisation of the auction process, the arrangements put in place in the Auctioning Regulation will be reviewed in the light of the annual consolidated report drawn up by the auction monitor.
 This is to be delivered by the end of 2014.
 The review will be carried out in consultation with Member States and stakeholders.

 The revised EU ETS Directive adopted in 2009 requires the European Commission to adopt a Regulation on the timing, administration and other aspects of auctioning to ensure that auctioning is conducted in an open, transparent, harmonised and non-discriminatory manner.
 This must support the overarching aims of the revision of the EU ETS, namely greater efficiency of the system, more harmonisation, avoidance of distortion of competition and greater predictability.
 All these objectives would be at risk without appropriate rules.

 The importance of these rules is underpinned by their legal form: a Regulation is the strongest form of EU legislation and its rules are directly applicable in all Member States.